 Race/Ethnicity The specific race/ethnicity categories (including those for foreign students pursuing postsecondary education at an institution within the U.S.) are either required (1997) and/or approved (2007) by the Office of Management and Budget (2007).

 Socio-Economic Diversity Percent of undergraduate students receiving federal need-based (Pell grant) aid.

 Test Scores At schools that report their test scores, 50 percent had scores within this range.
 Of the remaining 50 percent, half were above the range and half were below.
 Not all schools require test scores.

-Popular Programs The five largest programs of study, as measured as the share of degrees awarded.
+Popular Programs The five largest programs of study, as measured as the share of degrees and certificates awarded.

-Available Areas of Study All available programs of study offered at the school.
+Available Areas of Study All available degree programs of study offered at the school.

 Under ED Monitoring Heightened Cash Monitoring 2 is when the Department of Education provides additional oversight because of financial or federal compliance issues, including but not limited to, concern around the school’s administrative capabilities, concern around a schools’ financial responsibility and possibly severe findings uncovered during a program review.
 Some schools are on this list because of preliminary findings made during a program review that is still open.